cart69420/Perryhook/README.md

   <details> <br>
   <summary>Changelog:</summary> <br>
-  Avatar is now changable instead of being hardcoded.
+  Avatar is now changable instead of being hardcoded. <br>
-  Fixed the username option not working.
+  Fixed the username option not working. <br>
-  Changed the logo it prints.
+  Changed the logo it prints. <br>
-  Reformatted a little.
+  Reformatted a little. <br>
-  Added a rate limiting system to spam (theoretically) forever until they either delete the webhook or u do.
+  Added a rate limiting system to spam (theoretically) forever until they either delete the webhook or u do. <br>
   </details> <br>